YINI-lang/YINI-spec/Docs/Intro-to-YINI-Config-Format.md

 > You can use either single or double quotes for string values in YINI.

 ## 7. Document Terminator (strict mode)
-The `/END` marker is required only in strict mode, and optional in lenient (default) mode.
+The `/END` marker is optional in both lenient (default) and in strict mode.

 End a file explicitly with:
 ```yini